 May 30 - June 26, 2023

 Taught by leading practitioners and arbitrators from around the world, the International Commercial Arbitration Specialized Summer Program is a unique and concentrated three-week certificate program that addresses fundamental issues of international commercial arbitration from a theoretical and a practical point of view.
 Students enrolled in our law school's J.D. or LL.M. programs may take the summer courses over a duration of four weeks, which includes an exam period (total program period is from May 30 to June 26).

-Networking activities such as coffee hours, luncheons, and visits to D.C. law firms provide participants opportunities to meet with faculty experts and practitioners.
+Networking activities such as coffee hours, luncheons, and site visits to D.C. law firms provide participants opportunities to meet with faculty experts and practitioners.

 The summer program is one of the annual events hosted by the Center on International Commercial Arbitration.
 The Center is directed by Horacio A. Grigera Naón, a renowned independent international arbitrator and former secretary general of the International Court of Arbitration of the International Chamber of Commerce.

 The entire 2023 summer program will take place in-person in Washington, D.C.
 Participants may opt to stay in the American University dormitory at Cassell Hall during the classes.

 The following courses will take place from May 30 to June 8, 2023: